-As many of the bugs that cause food poisoning can't been seen, smelled or tasted, it can be hard to tell if food has become unsafe to eat.
-By following some simple practices at home, you can ensure that your food is prepared safely and protect yourself against food poisoning.
+As many of the bugs that cause food poisoning can’t be seen, smelled or tasted, it can be hard to tell if food has become unsafe to eat.
+Following some simple practices at home can ensure that your food is prepared safely and protect yourself against food poisoning.

 Important points for the microwave

-• Cut food into evenly sized pieces as these will all take about the same time to cook.
+Cut food into even pieces as these will all take about the same time to cook.

-• Cover the container of food with plastic wrap or a microwave-safe lid, as this will help to trap the steam and helping the food to cook.
+Cover the container of food with plastic wrap or a microwave-safe lid, as this will help to trap the steam and help the food to cook.